Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Introduction

-In light of this, here we formalize a specific \emph{deterministic entanglement transmission} (DET) scheme {(Sec.~\ref{sec_qdet})} that works for two arbitrary nodes in a QN, provided that the network topology between the two nodes is series-parallel, i.e.,~can be decomposed into only two connectivity rules---\emph{series and parallel rules}, in accordance with resistor circuit analysis.
-This DET scheme is built by explicitly expressing the series and parallel rules as two functions---a swapping function $\mathcal{S}$ and a purification function $\mathcal{P}$, which can be implemented by two fundamental communication protocols---\emph{entanglement swapping and purification}, respectively.
-Such an implementation is possible since both protocols can be tuned to be deterministic.
-The formulation of our scheme has two important features: \begin{enumerate} \item The DET scheme is fully scalable and adaptable for arbitrary series-parallel QN, as it \emph{reduces} the entanglement transmission task to a problem of calculating path connectivity between arbitrary two nodes, fully analogous to calculating the total resistance in a series-parallel resistor network. \item The swapping function $\mathcal{S}$ and purification function $\mathcal{P}$ are defined for \emph{$d$-dimensional {qudits (qutrits~\cite{qutrit-scramble_brsobkdmyys21}, ququarts~\cite{ququart-superdense_hglhlg18}, etc.)} in general, making the DET an all-purpose scheme for more exotic design of quantum information devices. \end{enumerate} {Unlike the CEP scheme, different levels of \emph{optimality} can indeed be observed in the DET, depending on specific QN topologies (Fig.~\ref{fig_seri-para-qn}), given in terms of a family of $d$ concurrence monotones~\cite{k-concurrence_g05} (see Appendix~\ref{sec_concurrence}).
-Using majorization theory, we calculate inequalities for the $\mathcal{S}$ and $\mathcal{P}$ functions and their recursive combinations, confirming that to some degree, the deterministic outcomes of DET are still the best, even when we {relax the requirement of determinacy} and detune the entanglement swapping and purification protocols to be probabilistic.
-The results are summarized in Table~\ref{table_qdet-optimal}) over that of probabilistic schemes.
+In light of this, here we formalize a specific {deterministic entanglement transmission} (DET) scheme {(Sec.~\ref{sec_qdet})} that works for two arbitrary nodes in a QN, provided that the network topology between the two nodes is series-parallel, i.e.,~can be decomposed into only two connectivity rules---\emph{series and parallel rules}---in accordance with resistor network analysis.
+This DET scheme is built by explicitly expressing the series and parallel rules as two functions---a swapping function $\mathcal{S}$ and a concentration function $\mathcal{P}$---which can be implemented by two fundamental communication protocols: \emph{entanglement swapping and concentration}, respectively. {This is possible since, while both protocols are generically probabilistic, they can also be implemented deterministically.} Our scheme has two features: \begin{enumerate} \item The DET scheme is fully scalable and adaptable for arbitrary series-parallel QN, as it {reduces} the entanglement transmission task to a problem of calculating path connectivity between two arbitrary nodes, fully analogous to calculating the total resistance in a series-parallel resistor network (Fig.~\ref{fig_det-example}). \item The DET scheme is defined for $d$-dimensional {qudits (qutrits~\cite{qutrit-scramble_brsobkdmyys21}, ququarts~\cite{ququart-superdense_hglhlg18}, etc.)} in general, making the DET an all-purpose scheme for more exotic design of quantum information devices. \end{enumerate} {Unlike the CEP scheme, the DET exhibits different levels of \emph{optimality} {(Sec.~\ref{sec_optim})}, given in terms of a family of $d$ concurrence monotones~\cite{k-concurrence_g05}.
+Using majorization theory, we calculate inequalities for the $\mathcal{S}$ and $\mathcal{P}$ functions and their recursive combinations, finding that the outcome of DET is optimal (Table~\ref{table_qdet-optimal}) over that of probabilistic schemes.
 The powerful mathematical treatment also allows us to show that, if the deterministic outcome of DET is further converted to a maximally entangled qudit state, then the success probability of doing so is always higher than the CEP result. }